kiba/Writings/atg/chp4_welcome_to_the_future.md

 The men got inside the car, with Swift taking the driver seat, while Cromwell took the front passenger seat.

-Swift could see the colonel scanning everything within the car, paying attention to all the newness that were never present in the car.
+Swift could see the colonel scanning everything within the car, paying attention to the differences.

 "Where the gearstick?"